-I am also currently working on a project exploring animals in the natural world through the format of simple folding concertina books.
-Hand printing through layering a sequence of images onto strips of paper (which are then folded), the books show these animals in their true form, as well as their underlying ephemeral, spirit nature.
+I have recently completed a project exploring animals in the natural world through the format of simple folding concertina books.
+Hand printing through layering a sequence of images onto strips of paper (which are then folded), the books show these animals larger than life, as well as their underlying ephemeral, ethereal nature.
 The books are intended to leave the viewer to devise their own interpretation of the pages and story being told, as they can be spread out in full or folded again and again at different intervals for multiple readings.
 The books will be on display at my venue but you can watch the animal stories unfold at the following link: https://beryozamade.wordpress.com/made-of-stars/